sylviamesicek/aeon/README.md

     - Runge-Kutta 4
 - Hyperbolic relaxation solver for elliptic equations
     - Adaptive CFL stepping to accelerate relaxation
+- Kreiss-Oliger dissipation
+- Finite point method style interpolation on individual cells
 - Saving and loading checkpoints of meshes and systems
 - Output to `.vtu` files (for viewing in ParaView or VisIt)

 ## Tools

 The bulk of "interesting GR code" lies in the two binary crates `tools/aaxi` and `tools/asphere`.
 These implement necessary the initial data and evolution code for axisymmetric spacetimes and spherically symmetric spacetimes respectively.
-Both codebases pull settings from template config files, which support bash-style positional argument references to enable run-time injection of arguments.
+Both codebases pull settings from template config files, which support bash-style variable references to enable run-time injection of arguments.
 Example config scripts can be found in the `config/` subdirectory.

+Both `asphere` and `aaxi` can execute a number of different subcommands for more specific usecases.
+For instance, searching for critical points, or producing mass-fill black hole plots.
+These subcommands follow the same convention as the standard `run` subcommand, but require additional configuration files.
+For instance, running a fill command such as `asphere fill <name>` requires there to exist a `<name>.toml` file (storing basic run configuration data) and a `<name>.fill.toml` file containing fill parameters.

 ### `asphere`